x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/transport-agents/transport-agents.md

 The transport agent cmdlets need to distinguish between the Transport service and the Front End Transport service.
 Transport Agent management cmdlets manipulate the configuration file `agents.config` located at `%ExchangeInstallPath%TransportRoles\Shared`.

-For more information, see [Manage transport agents](manage-transport-agents.md).
+For more information, see [Manage transport agents in Exchange Server](manage-transport-agents.md).

 ## Transport agents and SMTP events